Travelling Latin America with children can be a joy, when done right – but much depends on where you land.

 Set amongst the green hills of Minas Gerais, the Ibiti Project is a serene oasis and one of the world’s great hideaways.
 The eighteenth-century farmhouse is comfortable and rustic, impeccably decorated with colourful Brazilian art and furniture.

 Whether riding Mangalara horses, spotting wildlife in the Atlantic Forest or scrambling through caves, the 1,500-hectare reserve is the ultimate playground.
-Venture into the Ibitipoca State Park and you’ll be rewarded with dramatic waterfalls & spectacular rock formations.
-Afterwards, unwind with yoga classes & spoiling treatments at the barn spa, and tuck into picnics made with fresh produce from the land at secluded spots around the reserve.
+Venture into the Ibitipoca State Park and you’ll be rewarded with dramatic waterfalls and spectacular rock formations.
+Afterwards, unwind with yoga classes and spoiling treatments at the barn spa, and tuck into picnics made with fresh produce from the land at secluded spots around the reserve.
 After each day, watch the sun set over vast sculptures of figures that tower over the rainforest.

 With its tropical climate, Ibiti Project can be visited year-round, but is at its best from April to September.
 A favourite with locals, we recommend booking well in advance for buyouts.